Membership $ 20.00 a year.

 Minimum bids will be permitted.
 Fish not sold on minimum bid will be returned to the seller at no cost.
 Please indicate MINIMUM BID on the auction form and on the bag in permanent ink.

-Auction Forms are availible by clicking Here or at the auction.
+Auction Forms are available by clicking Here or at the auction.

 Five bags per form.
 Bags need to be boxed or grouped with forms.

-Place five auction items with one auction form per person per section of tables (sections one, and two).
+Place a maximum of five auction items with one auction form per person per section of tables (sections one, and two).

-It is important that sections one and two have ONLY one set of four items per person so that everyone has an opportunity to have their items in "prime time."
+It is important that sections one and two have ONLY one set of five items per person so that everyone has an opportunity to have their items in "prime time."

 Section three may have more than one set of four auction items.